As you are following my tips and hacks, you’ll be packing light and still travel in style – even if you’re on the road

 My motto: Travelling light – yet in style.

 In this post, I let you take a peek on my packing list.

 After a couple of shorter trips around Europe that I managed to take with hand luggage only, my trip to Sri Lanka in January 2019 was the first longer trip to another continent where I only packed a carry-on – and since then never used a larger piece of luggage again.

-Going places might making you leave a very cold place, taking a pretty long flight just to land in an extremely hot country.
+Going places might make you leave a very cold place, taking a pretty long flight just to land in an extremely hot country.
 All this needs a bit more preparation and discretion, but usually, I manage just fine: packing light without looking like a bum – or like a tourist, which sometimes is synonymous.

 However, having the opportunity to check in your carry-on has a big advantage compared to real hand luggage.
 You don’t have to mind the security restrictions.